factorio

 The unloader has many more components.

 The BOTS circuit has an upgrade.
-To boot-strap the system bots will be direct inserted from the cargo wagon up to the thresholds set in the filter inserters ([logistic bots] < 50, [construction bots] < 50]).
-Additional bots will be inserted through the requester chest up to the thresholds set in the constant combinator (based on the needs of the outpost).
-The bot stats are subtracted from the requester chest set-requests signal.
+To bootstrap the system, bots are inserted directly from the cargo wagon up to the thresholds set in the filter inserters (logistic bots < 50, construction bots < 50).
+Additional bots are inserted via the requester chest up to the thresholds set in the constant combinator (based on the outpost’s needs).
+The bot stats are subtracted from the requester chest’s set-requests signal.

-I like this system because I can replenish bots from or discard bots to outpost logistic storage.
+I like this system because I can replenish bots from or discard bots to the outpost’s logistic storage.
 If needed, those bots can be inserted into the bot network or returned to base.

-The REQUEST circuit takes the WANT signal and checks if we have at least 50% of those items in logistic storage ([*each] / -2) which is then added to the logistic storage contents (the storage chest green wires).
-The decider combinator checks if any stock is below 0 ([*anything] < 0) and, if so, enables the train stop and emits the signal for this station S: 1 on to the rail circuit network.
+The REQUEST circuit takes the WANT signal and checks if we have at least 50% of those items in logistic storage ([*each] / -2), which is then added to the logistic storage contents (the storage chest’s green wire).
+The decider combinator checks if any stock is below zero ([*anything] < 0) and, if so, enables the train stop and emits a signal for this station (S: 1) onto the rail circuit network.

 The UNLOAD circuit subtracts the WANT signal from the storage circuit and inverts the result.
-Any positive item values activate the filter inserter in the set-filters mode.
-I made a rookie mistake in the first version of this station by using the logistic circuit contents signal from the roboport instead of using the signal from explicit storage chests.
+Any positive item values activate the filter inserter in set-filters mode.
+I made a rookie mistake in the first version of this station by using the logistic network’s contents signal from the roboport instead of the signal from explicit storage chests.
 You can guess what happened at my smelting outposts.

 TRASH subtracts 200% of the WANT signal from the storage chests.
-Any positive values are requested by the requester chest in set-filters mode to be dumped into the next cargo wagon to visit the station.
+Any positive values are requested by the requester chest in set-filters mode to be dumped into the next cargo wagon that visits the station.

 Trash train request

-With a layer of indirection in the trash system chests we can detect whether there are any items to send back to base and request a pickup.
-I frequently change this to only request a train when there are at least 100 items to return to base.
-Customize it your needs.
+With a layer of indirection in the trash system’s chests, we can detect whether there are any items to send back to base and request a pickup.
+I frequently change this to request a train only when there are at least 100 items to return to base.
+Customize it to your needs.

 Trash request